thuanalg/libModbusAsync/README.md

 KISS: Keep it simple, stupid!

 ## Overview
 This library provides a multi-threaded, cross-platform solution for managing multiple COM/Serial ports.
 It supports Windows, Linux, and macOS while maintaining compatibility with all C/C++ versions from ANSI C89 to C++20.
-No external libraries are required; it solely relies on Win32/POSIX API and termios.

 ## Features
 - **Multi-threaded (Thread-safe)**: Designed for concurrent access to multiple serial ports.